-A new internal or external hard drive may not be recognized by Acronis True Image OEM.
+A new internal or external hard drive may not be recognized by Acronis True Image for Kingston.
 If this is the case, use the operating system tools to change the disk status to Online and then to initialize the disk.